codevakure/void-clone/cleanup-docs/PROPRIETARY_SERVICES_REMOVAL.md

 ---

-*This documentation is maintained as part of the Void Editor project to ensure transparency about proprietary service removal and provide guidance for alternative implementations.*
+*This documentation is maintained as part of the Zap Editor project to ensure transparency about proprietary service removal and provide guidance for alternative implementations.*